 Early on, whilst working self-employed in the woods of north east England, I offered a small selection of green woodworking courses supplying Morris billhooks to students desperatly needing a good billhook for coppicing.

-Every opportunity was taken to learn the wide ranging skills needed to earn a living from working in the woods and making products from harvested material.
+I took every opportunity to learn the wide range of skills needed to earn a living from working in the woods and making products from harvested material.
 A lot was learnt by trial and error, plenty of practice of course and working with iconic craftsmen such as Coppice Merchant Bill Hogarth.
 The early woodcraft courses organised for the local community in Gateshead were very well received and seemed like an excellent vehicle to get people of all backgrounds involved with woodlands and woodcraft.
 The mission was on!

 I get a real buzz from passing on the skills and joy of working greenwood to others and also in the early days recruited other well known woodland craftsmen such as Bill Hogarth, swill basket maker Owen Jones, and in 2002 Swedish craftsman Wille Sundqvist ran both a spoons and bowl making course at my first workshop in Co Durham.

 WOODSMITH has since grown into a nationally respected woodcraft school, now based in a large and airey workshop at Northumberland College's Kirkley Hall Farm. offering in-depth courses on a wide range of green woodworking subjects.

 Since 2006, in addition to woodcraft courses, WOODSMITH has supplied some of the finest specialist green woodworking tools, often hand-made, books and devices from around the world, carefully selected on the basis of extensive practical experience.
 Many of these tools available in the Woodsmith's Store are used on WOODSMITH courses and now all on display in our beautiful new shop in Whitley Bay